Best Lowest Spread Forex Brokers in 2023

 IC Markets Quick Facts

-Although IC Markets isn’t my personal favourite, it’s still one of the best Forex brokers around.
-I recommend it mostly to Forex traders who tend to rely on algorithms to make their trades.
-The broker offers an extensive selection of research tools and advanced features, making this platform one of the most powerful in the industry.
+Although IC Markets isn’t my favorite, it’s still one of the best Forex brokers.
+I recommend it mostly to Forex traders who rely on algorithms to make their trades.
+IC Markets offers extensive research tools and advanced features, making this platform one of the most powerful in the industry.

 Other than that, IC Markets offers very competitive pricing and fast order execution.
 And while their selection of available markets isn’t overly comprehensive, it was more than enough to keep me engaged.
 The one thing that throws many traders away is the high minimum deposit amount.